The Allegory of Good and Bad Government: The Effects of Bad Government

-Lorenzetti's The Effects of Bad Government fresco has not been written on so extensively as The Effects of Good Government has been, partly due to the worse condition of this fresco.
-The wall on which the fresco of The Effects of Bad Government is depicted used to be an exterior wall, so has suffered much moisture damage in the past.
-When viewers turn to examine this mural, they are confronted with a devious looking figure adorned with horns and fangs, and appearing to be cross-eyed.
+Lorenzetti's The Effects of Bad Government fresco has not been written on as extensively as The Effects of Good Government has been, partly due to the worse condition of this fresco.
+The wall on which the fresco is depicted used to be an exterior wall, and has suffered much moisture damage in the past.
+When viewers turn to examine this mural, they are confronted with a devious looking figure adorned with horns and fangs, appearing to be cross-eyed.
 This figure is identified as Tyrammides (Tyranny), who sits enthroned, resting his feet upon a goat (symbolic of luxury) while holding a dagger.

-Below the tyrant the captive figure of Justice lies bound, while the figures of Cruelty, Deceit, Fraud, Fury, Division, and War flank him, and above him float the figures of Avarice, Pride, and Vainglory.
-These figures, according to an advice book for city magistrates of the time, were considered to be the “leading enemies of human life”.
+Below the tyrant, the captive figure of Justice lies bound, while the figures of Cruelty, Deceit, Fraud, Fury, Division, and War flank him, and above him float the figures of Avarice, Pride, and Vainglory.
+These figures, according to an advice book for city magistrates of the time, were considered to be the "leading enemies of human life".
 The planets of Jupiter, Saturn, and Mars preside over this scene, as they were the less favorable planets; also included are tyrannical figures such as the Roman Emperor Nero.
-When looking at the scene of the city itself, it appears to be very jarring; nothing fits as it should be.
-This is in part to the fact that Lorenzetti presented the scene in such a manner that the viewer must read it right to left, automatically creating a sense of discomfort.
-When looking at the scene the city appears to be in ruin, windows are wide open, houses are being demolished, and businesses are nonexistent, except that of the armourer.
+When looking at the scene of the city itself, it appears very jarring; nothing fits as it should be.
+This is in part due to the fact that Lorenzetti presented the scene in such a manner that the viewer must read it right to left, automatically creating a sense of discomfort.
+When looking at the scene, the city appears to be in ruin, windows are wide open, houses are being demolished, and businesses are nonexistent, except that of the armourer.
 The streets are deserted, and the countryside shows two armies advancing toward each other.
 The whole scene shows the diametrical opposite of that of The Effects of Good Government, creating a powerful reminder to the council.